soundwanders/sleepy-chef/README.md

 <br/>

-## Bugs or Other Issues
+## Issues

-If you encounter any bugs, crashes, or other unexpected behavior, feel free to open an issue.
-If you have any ideas, improvements or suggestions, I encourage you to contribute.
+If you encounter any bugs, crashes, or other unexpected behavior, feel free to open an issue describing the error and what you were doing when it occurred.
+If you have any improvements or suggestions, I would encourage you to contribute.
 Either open a new issue, or if you have created a solution or feature and would like it implemented, please follow a few simple steps:
 -    Fork the Project from branch 'main'
 -    Create your Update Branch (git checkout -b update/BugSquash
 -    Commit your Changes (git commit -m 'Hey change this!')